 Because credit card debt tends to have a higher interest rate than other debts, you will want a solution for paying it down.

-Millennials should consider taking out a personal loan as a debt repayment strategy since personal loans typically have lower interest rates and could help to consolidate debt into one easy payment.
-Use a personal loan calculator like one from PenFed to calculate your costs and what your monthly loan payment could be.
+Millennials should consider taking out a personal loan as a debt repayment strategy since personal loans often have lower interest rates and could help to consolidate debt into one easy payment.

 And Don’t Add More Debt